 Dr. Stylianos Giamarelos is a historian and theorist of the postmodern ferment in architectural culture.
-Before undertaking a PhD in Architectural History & Theory at The Bartlett School of Architecture UCL, he studied Architecture, Philosophy, and History of Science and Technology in Athens.
-He is currently a Teaching Fellow in Architectural History & Theory at the Bartlett School of Architecture and the University of East London.
+Before undertaking a PhD in Architectural History & Theory at the Bartlett School of Architecture UCL, he studied Architecture, Philosophy, and History of Science and Technology in Athens.
+He is currently a Teaching Fellow in Architectural History & Theory at the Bartlett School of Architecture UCL and the University of East London, and an Associate Lecturer in Research-Led Design at Oxford Brookes.
 He has also taught at the National Technical University of Athens and the History of Art Department UCL.
 He has respectively co-edited and co-authored the books ATHENS by SOUND (Athens: futura 2008), and Uncharted Currents (Athens: Melani 2014).
-His architectural work and research have been published in the Journal of Architectural Education, FRAME, Metalocus, and the EAHN’s Architectural Histories, among others.
-He was one of the founding editors of The Bartlett School of Architecture's LOBBY magazine.
+Among others, his architectural work and research have been published in the Journal of Architectural Education, FRAME, Metalocus, and Architectural Histories.
+He was one of the founding editors of the Bartlett School of Architecture's LOBBY magazine.

 Max Planck Institute for the History of Science, Berlin, Germany